Preparing to Counsel

 - Acknowledges local firearm customs and and reasons for firearm ownership

-- Is respectful, educational, and conversational
+- Is collaborative and respectful

 - Happens within an established patient-physician relationship, when possible